If your precious baby is suffering, sometimes you need to make a quick decision.

 Most Affordable Cloth Diaper for Sensitive Skin

-When it comes to cost, cloth diapers have no competition.
-These are about as simple as it gets and should help you protect your baby’s skin and your pocket.
+When it comes to cost, prefold cloth diapers have no competition.
+These are about as simple as it gets and should help you protect your baby’s skin and your wallet.

 Made of premium, unbleached cotton, they’re perfect for babies sensitive to any kind of chemical.
-Because they’re pre-folded, you can easily adjust them to fit your baby perfectly, reducing leakages.
+Because they’re pre-folded, you can easily adjust them to fit your baby perfectly, regardless of age or size, reducing leakages.

 Designed by moms who were fed up with what the market had to offer, this brand focuses on maximizing absorbency, which should help keep your baby’s bottom drier.

-Full detailed instructions are provided, explaining how to care for the diapers to ensure they work as intended.
+The diapers come with detailed instructions explaining how to care for them to ensure they work as intended.

-The natural oils are stripped away from the material to allow more liquids to be locked into the diaper and kept away from your baby’s skin; the lack of moisture cuts down on irritation.
+The natural oils are stripped away from the material to allow more liquids to be locked into the diaper and kept away from your baby’s skin; the lack of moisture decreases irritation.

 What’s great about these cloth diapers is that as your little one outgrows them, they can continue to be used as inserts — saving you even more money.